theodorusclarence/docs/pages/mac/bash-shortcuts.md

 ## Checkout Main and Delete

-Checkout to main branch and delete the previous branch.
+Checkout to the main branch and delete the previous branch.

 ```sh filename="main-and-delete-branch.sh" copy
 #!/bin/bash